-520 Theatre History and Literature.
-(3) F A survey of historical periods, dramatic genres, and theatre literature, through the 17th century.
+520 Theatre History and Literature I. (3) F A survey of historiographical issues, historical periods, and theatre literature, through the 17th century.

-521 Theatre History and Literature.
-(3) S A survey of historical periods, dramatic genres, and theatre literature, from the 17th century to present.
+521 Theatre History and Literature II.
+(3) S A survey of historiographical issues, historical periods, and theatre literature, from the 17th century to present.